Internships at the European Parliament Office in Washington DC

 - Candidates who have previously gained two consecutive months or more work experience (including internships) at any European Union institution are not eligible.

 EU citizens and others: Please note that it is also possible to apply for the Robert Schuman traineeship at the European Parliament's offices in Brussels, Strasbourg, Luxembourg and in EU Member States.
-This is primarily aimed at citizens of EU member states and applicant countries, but up to 10% of the intake may be citizens of other countries, including the United States.
+This is primarily aimed at citizens of EU member states and accession/candidate countries, however a limited number of traineeships can be offered to nationals of other countries."

 About the European Parliament Liaison Office in Washington DC (EPLO)